Educational Specialist Degree in School Psychology

 School psychologists work directly with students, assisting them with academic, emotional, or social issues as advocates and resources.
 They conduct evaluations and help develop student individualized education programs (IEPs).
 They also work within the school or educational community, including with parents, teachers, and other staff, to engage in consultation with administrators and teachers, provide psychoeducation to parents, help make connections between the school and outside providers, and serve on teams designed to monitor and support students who do not receive special education.
 Additionally, some school psychologists may provide individual or group counseling.

-What skills do you need to be an educational psychologist?
+What skills do you need to be a school psychologist?

 Being a strong communicator who is comfortable collaborating with school administrators, teachers, and parents is crucial for school psychologists.
 You should be prepared to think critically about problems and offer creative solutions.
 And, because of the nature of the job, you should have excellent listening skills and be able to bring sensitivity and empathy into your interactions with students.
 Within School Psychology, the ability to administer, score, and interpret a variety of assessments is paramount.
 Assessments could include but not be limited to intellectual (IQ) tests, academic achievement tests, structured behavioral observation systems, parent and teacher interviews, and behavior rating scales.